Power BI Basics

 Power BI Desktop: This is free software that enables you to connect, transform and visualize the data on your desktop or laptop PC (no Mac version available).
 You can connect to various data sources, create a data model, and build visualizations for users to interact with that data, and then save that file on your local desktop.
 You can request the Desktop tool here.

 The Power BI Service: This is a cloud-based SaaS (Software as a Service) used to publish and share reports made in the Power BI Desktop tool.
-It exists within Office 365 as the online space where developers share dashboards, reports and datasets.
+It exists within Microsoft 365 as the online space where developers share dashboards, reports and datasets.
 Core concepts of the Power BI service include dashboards, reports, workbooks, datasets, and dataflows which are organized and segmented into workspaces.

 Power BI Licenses and Sharing